History & Facts

 Sierra Nevada College opened its doors in the fall of 1969 with 23 students.
 Among the goals of the founders was incorporation of the unique environmental qualities and characteristics of the Lake Tahoe region into the academic programs at SNC.
 Decades later, fidelity to this goal is still reflected in the SNC academic mission and core curriculum, which emphasize the importance of environmental, social, economic, and educational sustainability.

-As SNC grew, three new buildings were added to the historic Mountain Campus: Ralston Hall, David Hall, and the MacLean Library.
+As SNC Tahoe grew, Ralston Hall, David Hall, and the MacLean Library were added to the historic Mountain Campus.
 In 1991, the Lake Campus was acquired through private and foundation donations and, for many years, classes and activities took place at both the Mountain and the Lake locations.
 Sensing that SNC students and faculty needed to occupy a single campus where continued expansion was possible, the leadership at SNC decided to sell the Mountain Campus and relocate all activities, classes, and programs to the new Lake location by the start of the 2006-2007 academic year.

-As the expansion of the Lake Campus proceeded, satellite locations offering graduate-level classes were established to help address the growing statewide need for high-quality teacher education programs in Nevada.
-As a result of this expansion, SNC Teacher Education students can now attend classes in Incline Village, Reno, and Henderson, Nevada.
+As the expansion of the Lake Campus proceeded, the Teacher Education program established satellite locations to to help address the growing statewide need for high-quality teacher education programs throughout Nevada.
+As a result of this expansion, SNC Teacher Education students can now complete their degrees in Incline Village, Reno, and Henderson, Nevada.

 Sierra Nevada College has only just begun—this young, proud, and growing institution is destined to take its place among the best small liberal arts colleges in the country.
 It’s been a college that has always been characterized by its outstanding faculty and dedicated staff.
 Whatever the exciting possibilities the future holds for the college, one thing will remain the same: Sierra Nevada College will always stay true to its core mission as a liberal arts college.
 It’s simply in the DNA of the place.